fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 When we train a DNN on a supervised learning task (e.g. classification), the training objective naturally yields representations that are useful for solving the task.
 In practice, this approach takes two main forms:

 - **Generic Classification**:
-  The most commmon example of this is the use of models pretrained on the imagenet dataset (1 millions images, 100 classes) and more recently the Google BiT model trained on the JFT-300M dataset (300 million images, 18,291 classes)[[13]](https://arxiv.org/pdf/1912.11370.pdf).
-Extensive experiments have shown that the representations learned by these pretrained models (layers before the final softmax classifier layer) yield representations that are suitable for many other image processing tasks.
-The approach assumes the availability of large labeled datasets - a requirement that is rarely achievable in practice.
+  The most common example of this is the use of models pretrained on the imagenet dataset (1 millions images, 100 classes) and more recently the Google BiT model trained on the JFT-300M dataset (300 million images, 18,291 classes)[[13]](https://arxiv.org/pdf/1912.11370.pdf).
+Extensive experiments have shown that the representations learned by these pretrained models (layers before the final softmax classifier layer) yield representations that are suitable for many other image processing tasks (transfer learning).

 ![](/images/hugo/embed.gif)

-##### Figure 2: Shows a 2D UMAP plot of features extracted using intermediate models constructed from a pretrained EfficientNetB0 model for a set of 200 natural images across 10 classes (arch, banana, volkswagen beetle, eiffel tower, empire state building, ferrari, pickup truck, sedan, stonehenge, tractor).
+##### Figure 2: Shows a 2D UMAP plot of features extracted using intermediate models constructed from a pretrained EfficientNetB0 model for a set of 200 natural images across 10 classes (arch, banana, Volkswagen beetle, Eiffel tower, empire state building, ferrari, pickup truck, sedan, Stonehenge, tractor).
 Given that the salient attributes for this specific set of natural images are high level features (e.g. wheels, doors etc), we see that layers closest to the final classifier show the best performance i.e. clean separation between classes.

 - **Metric Learning**:
   Metric learning approaches aim to learn a good embedding space such that the similarity between samples are preserved as distance between embedding vectors of the sample [[9]](https://arxiv.org/pdf/1811.12649.pdf).
   To this end, we can train DNN models with loss functions that yield this embedding space.
 Traditional metric loss functions include contrastive loss [[8]](http://www.cs.utoronto.ca/~hinton/csc2535_06/readings/chopra-05.pdf) and triplet loss [[7]](https://link.springer.com/chapter/10.1007/978-3-319-24261-3_7), which are formulated to minimize intra-class distances and maximize inter-class distances".
 One limitation here is that we frequently need to build training data pairs consisting of positive and negative pairs which can be challenging in practice.
 Furthermore, the performance of the model is _sensitive_ to the strategies used for sampling these pairs [[10]](https://arxiv.org/pdf/1801.05599.pdf).
 To address this issue, variants of the softmax loss function (e.g. large margin softmax [[11]](https://arxiv.org/abs/1612.02295), angular softmax [[12]](https://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf)), optimized for reducing the intra-class variation (i.e., making features of the same class compact) have been proposed, yield state of the art results which minimal complexity.
   Existing research also shows it is valuable to add L2 normalization prior to the softmax loss as this more explicitly optimizes for cosine similarity [[4]](https://arxiv.org/pdf/1703.09507.pdf)[[10]](https://arxiv.org/pdf/1801.05599.pdf).
-Finally, researchers have also explored ensembling (training and combining results from multiple learners) [[3]](https://arxiv.org/pdf/1801.04815.pdf) for even better perfromance but with drawbacks in system complexity and additional hyperparameters that need to be optimized.
+Finally, researchers have also explored ensembling (training and combining results from multiple learners) [[3]](https://arxiv.org/pdf/1801.04815.pdf) for even better performance but with drawbacks in system complexity and additional hyperparameters that need to be optimized.

   Note: while much of the academic literature on metric learning focuses on applications in face recognition/verification, they can be adapted to other media modalities.

+In general, a supervised approach assumes the availability of large labeled datasets - a requirement that is rarely achievable in practice.
+It also yields representations that may not generalize out-of-the-box and may be susceptible to adversarial attacks.

-As an applied example of representation learning, researchers at Pinterest [[14]](https://labs.pinterest.com/user/themes/pin_labs/assets/paper/pintext-kdd2019.pdf) train a multitask model where they use engagement data (clicks and repins) as a measure of similarity between text queries.
+Some applied examples include: Pinterest Pintext [[14]](https://labs.pinterest.com/user/themes/pin_labs/assets/paper/pintext-kdd2019.pdf) train a multitask model trained using engagement data (clicks and repins) as labels (a measure of similarity between text queries);  Visual metric learning a Pinterest:  millions of Pinterest images with labels are used to learn a similarity metric for content based image retrieval [[9]](https://arxiv.org/pdf/1811.12649.pdf)).

 <!-- [TODO .. notes from bengio talk, book]  -->